rmichnovicz/Sick-Slopes/README.md

 **Sick Slopes!**
 ============
-Sick Slopes is a web app for finding the routes in an area to achieve the highest possible velocity without powered acceleration, such as in longboarding, skateboarding, or biking.
-This app was designed in mind the goal of with finding the sickest slopes for longboarding.
+Sick Slopes is a web app for finding routes to reach high velocities in unpowered vehicles such as longboards or bikes.
 Currently, this app supports the continental United States.

 Quick Start for Locally Hosting
 -------------------------------